Saving Money in Your Bedroom

 - Buy secondhand: Look for used nightstands and dressers on Facebook Marketplace, Craigslist, or family and friends for cheap or free.
 If they’re not your style, give them a coat of paint and change the hardware.

 - Save on sheets: Stock up on sheet sets and blankets during white sales at the beginning of the year.
 You really only need 2 sets of sheets anyway.
-When you change your sheets, put the other set on right away, then wash the first set, fold, and put away.
+When you change your sheets, put the other set on right away, then wash the first set, fold, and put it away.

 What would you add to my list of ways for saving money in your bedroom?
 Do you already do some of these?